openSUSE/news-o-o/_posts/2011-01-22-opensuse-weekly-news-159-is-out.markdown

       rc3.
 It was ready only one day before rc4, so it did not make sense to announce it.

 There still might be some openSUSE-specific bugs that
       would need to be fixed.
-I hope that they do not break the base function butâ€¦ I will continue with producing newer builds with more fixes from the stable libreoffice-3-3 branch.
+I hope that they do not break the base function but… I will continue with producing newer builds with more fixes from the stable libreoffice-3-3 branch.
 I will move the packages to a stable project once we finish testing of all the SUSE-specific addons.
       It should happen within the next few weeks.